Jacqueline’s practice centers on taxation and wealth planning matters.

 Beyond Fox Rothschild

-Jacqueline has presented on a variety of topics such as charitable trust administration, nonprofit reorganization structures and the basics of estate planning.
-She is in the process of obtaining an LL.M in Taxation from Villanova University School of Law.
+Jacqueline has presented on a variety of topics such as charitable trust administration, nonprofit reorganization structures, charitable solicitations registrations and the basics of estate planning.

-Jacqueline is an active member of the Exton Region Chamber of Commerce’s Nonprofit Council.
-She also volunteers with the local YMCA and the Chester County Wills for Heroes program, which provides free basic estate planning services to first responders.
+Jacqueline is an active member of the Exton Region Chamber of Commerce’s Nonprofit Council and Young Professionals group.
+She has previously served as an event chair for the YMCA and has volunteered with the Chester County Wills for Heroes program, which provides free basic estate planning services to first responders.